capillariesio/capillaries/doc/qna.md

 Yes.
 See Capillaries [100% Docker-based demo](started.md#run-100-dockerized-capillaries-demo).

-## RabbitMQ in the cloud?
+## Message queue in the cloud?

-Q. Can I run Capillaries with RabbitMQ hosted in the cloud?
+Q. Can I run Capillaries with a cloud-based message queue?

-A. Yes.
-Capillaries were successfully tested agains AWS RabbitMQ broker.
+A. Yes, as long as this message queue support AMQP 1.0 and delayed redelivery.
+As of 2025, AWS supports RabbitMQ and ActiveMQ brokers that meet this criteria, and Azure Service Bus does not support delayed redelivery.

 ## Cassandra in the cloud?